mrkvm/foobar/README.md

 foobar
 ======

-Trivial (but mildly amusing) example of using Celluloid-based actors.
+A trivial (but mildly amusing) example of using Celluloid-based actors.